EBuetas78/MQTT-IIoT-BMS/README.md

 # MQTT-IIoT-BMS
-A propagation breakdown management model for the IIoT The industry, in the near future, will undergo a great evolution in the automation systems and, at the same time should integrate the current running systems.
+A propagation breakdown management model for the IIoT
-These new in-use systems should be maintained and monitored with new tools and new processes.
-In this repository, we propose a propagation breakdown management model based on a common communication system to integrate any kind of control devices: from the oldest PLCs to the newest “Cyber-Physical Systems”.

 This model includes a fault propagation MQTT server capable of receiving the faults caused by the different systems, storing and distributing them to global systems.